pydata/xarray/doc/indexing.rst

 +------------------+--------------+---------------------------------+--------------------------------+

-More advanced indexing is also possible for all the four types of indexings by supplying :py:class:`~xarray.DataArray` objects as indexer.
+More advanced indexing is also possible for all the methods by supplying :py:class:`~xarray.DataArray` objects as indexer.
 See :ref:`advanced_indexing` for the details.